adam-on-the-internet/dsm-pth/src/assets/dsm_procedural_rules/partial_rules-2013_09_23.md

 upon the remainder of the "Consent Agenda".
 The City Clerk, on all matters contained in the "Consent Agenda" shall record the yes and no votes on each item separately as if each item had been moved and voted upon separately.
 Rule 21 shall not apply.

 ### Rule 38.
 Action to Multiple Items

-With the consent of a
+With the consent of a majority of the Council,
-majority of the Council, Rule 36 hereof notwithstanding, the Council may consider for voting purposes more than one item, but in such event the vote upon each item will be separately recorded by the City Clerk noting specific yes or no votes of each Council member on each item.
+Rule 36 hereof notwithstanding, the Council may consider for voting purposes more than one item, but in such event the vote upon each item will be separately recorded by the City Clerk noting specific yes or no votes of each Council member on each item.

-Rule 39.
-Consideration Out of Order.
-With the consent of the Council any Agenda item may be considered out of order at the request of a Council member.
+### Rule 39.
+Consideration Out of Order

+With the consent of
+the Council any Agenda item may be considered out of order at the request of a Council member.

-Rule 40.
-Recording Names of Moving Members.
+### Rule 40.
+Recording Names of Moving Members

 The City Clerk shall record the name of the Council Member making each motion.

 ### Rule 41.
 Consideration of Matters Not on Agenda

-Except
-as to matter which by law require the publication of notice before consideration by the Council any member of the Council may, at the close of the regular Agenda, bring a matter not on the Agenda to the Council's attention.
+Except as to matter which by law require the publication of notice before consideration by the Council any member of the Council may, at the close of the regular Agenda, bring a matter not on the Agenda to the Council's attention.
 Council may act upon such matters or direct such matter be included upon a later Agenda.

 ## Part VII.
 Miscellaneous

 ### Rule 42.
 Motions.

-At any appropriate place on the Agenda
-any member of the Council may make a motion for the Council to act upon any matter if the motion is germane to the matter under consideration.
+At any appropriate place on the Agenda any member of the Council may make a motion for the Council to act upon any matter if the motion is germane to the matter under consideration.

 ### Rule 42A.
 Waiver of Ordinance Readings

 A Council member may move the final passage of an ordinance, with waiver and suspension of the requirement that an ordinance must be considered and voted on for passage at two Council meetings prior to the meeting at which it is to be finally passed, by reciting the following motion:
 "Moved by (insert the moving Council member's name) that the rule requiring that an ordinance must be considered and voted on for passage at two Council meetings prior to the meeting at which it is to be finally passed be suspended, that the ordinance be placed upon its final passage and that the ordinance do now pass." or may move waiver and suspension by reference to the language of this section to be known as "the waiver rule".

 ### Rule 43.
 Applicability of Rules

 These rules shall apply to
 the Council when meeting in any form including such times as it acts as the Board of Health.

 ### Rule 44.
 Name of Sponsor on Roll Call

 Any time these rules
 require an action to be sponsored by a Council member the City Clerk shall note the name of the sponsoring Council member on the face of the roll call for said item.

 ### Rule 45.
 Suspension of Rules